Jeep Tornado engine: Design

-Production
+Overseas production

 Production of this engine continued in Argentina by Industrias Kaiser Argentina (IKA) after 1965.
 The OHC engine was used in a variety of Jeep vehicles as well as American Motors Corporation (AMC) passenger cars that were assembled under license.
 The engine became best known for powering the IKA-Renault Torino, a hybrid version of the AMC Rambler American and Rambler Classic having unique styled front and rear body parts that were built in Argentina from 1966 through 1981.

-The IKA Torino and the OHC engine achieved auto racing success including international recognition in the 1969 Nürburgring 84-hour endurance race.
-The Argentinian team ran three cars and after three and a half days of racing, the No. 3 Torino covered 334 laps, the most of all the racers: about 9450 km.
+The IKA Torino and the OHC engine achieved auto racing success, including international recognition in the 1969 Nürburgring 84-hour endurance race.
+The Argentinian team ran three cars, and after three and a half days of racing, the No. 3 Torino covered 334 laps, the most of all the racers: about 9450 km.
 However, it placed third overall due to penalty points.

 The engine name was changed to "Torino" to match the car in 1973.
-It also received a major block and crankshaft refinement that year — seven main bearings instead of the original four as well as a new cylinder head.
-Industrias Kaiser Argentina was eventually bought out by Renault, and in 1975, the "IKA" name was dropped and it became "Renault Argentina".
-The Torino, Jeeps, and AMC cars, as well as the Tornado engine, continued to receive upgrades over the years.
+It also received a significant block and crankshaft refinement that year — seven main bearings instead of the original four, as well as a new cylinder head.
+Industrias Kaiser Argentina was eventually bought out by Renault, and in 1975, the "IKA" name was discontinued, and it became "Renault Argentina".
+The Torino, Jeeps, AMC vehicles, and the Tornado engine, continued to receive upgrades over the years.

 The Argentinian Tornado engines raised output from 155 to 215 hp (street versions) and 250 to 350 hp (Racing versions).
-This was achieved by a new cylinder head which improved the intake and exhaust ducts.
-Also adopted was a new camshaft, a new exhaust manifold of a 3-1/3-1 type, two 2-inch diameter exhaust pipes, as well as three Weber DCOE 45-45 side-draft carburetors.
+A new cylinder head achieved this, improving the intake and exhaust ducts.
+Also adopted were a new camshaft, a new exhaust manifold of a 3-1/3-1 type, two 2-inch diameter exhaust pipes, and three Weber DCOE 45-45 side-draft carburetors.

 The Torino and the Jeep Tornado engine continued production through 1982.
-It was marketed as the "Tornado Jet", and later as the "Tornado Interceptor", in AMC design automobiles built by IKA.
+It was marketed as the "Tornado Jet" and later as the "Tornado Interceptor", in AMC design automobiles built by IKA.
 From 1976 until 1982, they were the only non-Renault–designed cars and engines built by the French company.